page_title_detailed

 Surgery and lymphedema risk

-Surgery in the armpit, or axillary, region removes lower lymph nodes where the breast and underarm tissue meet.
+Lymph node surgery in the armpit (axillary) area removes lower lymph nodes where the breast and underarm tissue meet.
 Higher lymph nodes in the underarm area may also be removed.
 Some of the specific risk factors for lymphedema and breast cancer surgery are:

 • An axillary lymph node dissection that removes many nodes in the lower to mid-upper underarm.
-Having more than 10 lymph nodes removed is a risk factor for developing lymphedema.
+Lymphedema risk increases when more lymph nodes are removed.

 Radiation therapy and lymphedema risk